ecnusse/ifse/README.md

 # IFSE

-IFSE is an open-source symbolic execution tool that integrates various methods for combining symbolic execution with fuzzing into KLEE.
+IFSE is an open-souce tool that incorporates various existing techniques to integrate fuzz solving with symbolic execution.

 ## Setup